Ineos Grenadiers: 2014: Tour failure and the rainbow jersey

 In July, Froome returned to racing to defend his Tour de France victory, hopeful of overall victory.
-However, Froome crashed twice on stage four and abandoned the race (having also crashed the day before) with Xabier Zandio abandoning on the sixth stage of the race.
+Froome crashed twice on stage four and abandoned the race, having also crashed the day before, with Xabier Zandio abandoning on the sixth stage of the race.
 As a result, Richie Porte inherited team leadership duties but lost time in both the Alpine and Pyrenean stages.
 The team's highest rider on general classification was Nieve in 18th position, 46 minutes 31 seconds behind the winner, Vincenzo Nibali this marked one of the worst performances of the team at the Tour de France.
 Not selected to ride the Tour, Kennaugh went on to take his second overall race victory at the Tour of Austria, taking the points classification in the process.

 After abandoning the Tour de France, Froome announced he would ride the 2014 Vuelta a España where he finished in second position, finishing one minute ten seconds, behind the winner Alberto Contador.
 Froome was awarded the overall combativity award for the entire race.

 In September, Wiggins returned to the Tour of Britain with the stated aim of defending his title.
 He finished third overall, winning the final day time trial by eight seconds from Sylvain Chavanel.
 Wiggins returned to action later in September at the road world championships, again with the aim of winning the time trial event.
 Wiggins won the time trial by over 25 seconds from perennial opponent, Tony Martin.
 Wiggins won Team Sky's first ever rainbow jersey.